Eating As a Family Could Have a Major Impact on The Health of Your Children

-3. Foods high in calcium or dairy.
+3. More foods are eaten which are high in calcium or dairy.

-4. Foods with iron and fibre.
+4. More foods are consumed with contain iron and fibre.

 1. Less likely to be overweight or obese.